 Learn more about all the counseling services available to your student on the Illinois State University campus.

-Most people have felt homesick at some time in their lives.
-Beginning a new life at school creates both excitement and anxiety about the move, handling school, and making new friends.
-For some the adjustment happens fairly quickly but for many its a painful journey that may last a few weeks and may involve homesickness.
-Learn about the ways you can help your student deal with homesickness.
+Beginning a new life at school creates both excitement and anxiety about the move, managing classes, and making new friends.
+Some students' adjustments may take a few weeks, and some students may get homesick.
+Learn about the ways you can help your student deal with being homesick.

-Illinois State University expects its students to act as responsible members and citizens within both the campus and local community.
-In the event a situation arises in which the Code of Student Conduct is broken, Community Rights & Responsibilities, a unit of the Dean of Students Office, administers the student disciplinary process for Illinois State University.
+Illinois State University expects its students to act as responsible citizens of our campus and local community.
+In situations in which the Code of Student Conduct is broken, Student Conduct and Community Responsibilities, a unit of the Dean of Students Office, administers the student disciplinary process.